The devastation wrecked on an organization due to a bad management hire can last decades.

 - Planning for contingencies, having an eye on the future, and making a decisions based on the best interests of the company and everyone involved

-Gallup’s research into 27 million employees led by 2 see this page.5 million managers has shown that only an elite 10% have all these qualities naturally.
+Gallup’s research into 27 million employees led by 2.5 million managers has shown that only an elite 10% have all these qualities naturally.
 They’re the top performing managers your company needs.
 Another two in ten can get there IF their organization supports them with intensive coaching and training.

 In an age where the ability of employees and managers to adapt and innovate is what determines the future of most organizations, corporate directors must begin to educate themselves on talent assessment.
 C-suite appointments should not be made based on intuition or cursory evaluations.
 Instead, directors must commit themselves to learning and living the best practices for making the right hiring decisions. ~ Claudio Fernández-Aráoz